 - Using blue ink when signing: The instructions clearly state that you need to use a black pen to sign the form.
 Keep this in mind when you apply.
 If you sign with any other colour ink, you will have to re-do the process, and there will be a delay in receiving your PAN

 - Signing with initials: You must not sign with initials since the government issued this, and it will act as identity proof.
 Use your full signature everywhere

 If your PAN card has incorrect details, such as a spelling error or the wrong birth date, rectify them immediately.
-Here's a look at how to do this.
+Here is a look at how to do this: